schismtracker/schismtracker/docs/configuration.md

 move to the first or last row within the channel before moving to the first or last channel.
 FT2 users might want to enable this.

-(These features were recently added and are not available yet for older versions)

 #### Key modifiers

     [General]